CLARIAH/clariah-plus/docs/discussion_presentation.md

 A prerequisite for a workflow is that the underlying tools or services are in some way **interoperable**.

-- **Data format and vocabulary** - Do the tools use the same data format?
-And are vocabularies they use (e.g. tag sets in linguistic annotation) compatible?
+- **Data exchange formats and vocabulary** - Do the tools use the same data format?
+Are vocabularies they use (e.g. tag sets in linguistic annotation) compatible?
 - **Interface specification** - Does the tool/service have a clear interface specification (CLI, API, web API) that is well documented and facilitates interoperability?
 - **Environment compatibility** - Do the tools run on the same platform (OS/software ecosystem) and architecture?
 Can the interface of tool B be called from tool A?

 **Discussion Point #2**: I advocate a bottom-up focus; setting interoperability requirements at this lower level is a prerequisite for integrating tools/services in any higher-level workflow.
 We should focus more on the former than the latter.
-I think the workflow group could play a role in defining common interfaces, environments and data formats.
+I think the workflow group could play a role in defining common interfaces, environments and data exchange conventions.

 ## Workflow solutions used in CLARIN/CLARIAH (1/3)

 * *TTNWW* (CLARIN-NL) - A failed project in CLARIN-NL to offer workflows based on Apache Taverna
 * [Weblicht](Weblicht https://weblicht.sfs.uni-tuebingen.de/) (CLARIN-D) - An execution environment for automatic annotation of text corpora, integrating various NLP tools.
 Probably the most populated and well-known environment in the CLARIN domain.
 * [Nextflow](https://nextflow.io) - General data-driven pipelines.
-Used in WP3 by PICCL, Nederlab.
+Used in CLARIAH WP3 by PICCL, Nederlab Enrichment Pipeline.
 * [Apache Airflow](https://airflow.apache.org/) - Workflow Management system - A platform to programmatically author, schedule and monitor workflows.
-* [Apache Taverna](https://taverna.incubator.apache.org/) - Workflow Management System – a suite of tools used to design and execute scientific workflows and aid in silico experimentation.
+* [Apache Taverna](https://taverna.incubator.apache.org/) - Workflow Management System – a suite of tools used to design and execute scientific workflows and aid in experimentation.
-* [Text Tonsorium](https://cst.dk/WMS) (CLARIN-DK) An NLP workflow managment system that automatically combines the necessary natural language processing tools to achieve your goal.
+* [Text Tonsorium](https://cst.dk/WMS) (CLARIN-DK) - An NLP workflow management system that automatically combines the necessary natural language processing tools to achieve your goal.